2001 anthrax attacks: Adverse health effects

-Years after the attack, several anthrax victims reported lingering health problems including fatigue, shortness of breath and memory loss.
+Years after the attack, several anthrax victims reported lingering health problems including fatigue, shortness of breath, and memory loss.

 A 2004 study proposed that the total number of people harmed by the anthrax attacks of 2001 should be raised to 68.

 A postal inspector, William Paliscak, became severely ill and disabled after removing an anthrax-contaminated air filter from the Brentwood mail facility on October 19, 2001.
 Although his doctors, Tyler Cymet and Gary Kerkvliet, believe that the illness was caused by anthrax exposure, blood tests did not find anthrax bacteria or antibodies, and therefore the CDC does not recognize it as a case of inhalational anthrax.

 Media

 Television

-The case has been referenced on the police procedure crime drama Criminal Minds.
-Season 4, Ep.
-24.
+The case was referenced on season 4, episode 24 of Criminal Minds.

 The second season of the National Geographic TV series The Hot Zone focused on the attack.

-Robert Stack's final episode of Unsolved Mysteries prominently featured the anthrax attacks in detail.
-Season 12, Ep.
-13.
+Season 12, episode 13 of Unsolved Mysteries prominently featured the anthrax attacks in detail.

-Dan Krauss' "The Anthrax Attacks: In the Shadow of 9/11" from Netflix and the BBC takes a "quasi-documentary" approach to the investigation.
+Dan Krauss's The Anthrax Attacks: In the Shadow of 9/11 from Netflix and the BBC takes a "quasi-documentary" approach to the investigation.
 First streamed on September 8, 2022.

+Season 8, episode 3 of How It Really Happened covers the timeline of the attacks and investigation; it was first streamed in June 2024.